-As a member of the Southern Tier Leadership Initiative you are invited to join our monthly virtual networking meetings.
-Come network with your peers.
+As a member of the Southern Tier Leadership Initiative, you are invited to join our monthly virtual networking meetings.
 Meeting topics are driven by your questions and needs.
 Participants will send questions in advance of the meeting or come to the meetings with questions, strategies and resources to share, or an interest in listening and learning from others' experiences.
 This is a space to share stories, strategies, feelings, ideas, resources, and words of encouragement about leading an early childhood program in the Southern Tier region.

 Sessions Available Between Tuesday, January 17th 2023 and Saturday, December 30th 2023

-As a member of the Southern Tier Leadership Initiative you are invited to join our evening networking meetings.
-Come network with your peers.
+As a member of the Southern Tier Leadership Initiative, you are invited to join our evening networking meetings on Zoom.
 Meeting topics are driven by your questions and needs.
 Participants will send questions in advance of the meeting or come to the meetings with questions, strategies and resources to share, or an interest in listening and learning from others' experiences.
 This is a space to share stories, strategies, feelings, ideas, resources, and words of encouragement about leading an early childhood program in the Southern Tier!

-This networking event is geared toward Family/Group Family Providers, but all program leaders are welcome!
+This networking event is geared toward family and group family providers, but all program leaders are welcome!

 Sessions Available Between Saturday, April 1st 2023 and Friday, January 26th 2024